16-18 Guaranteed Bursary

 19 + Bursary Application Form

-Once completed, please return it to Student Services together with financial evidence so that a provisional assessment can be made.
+Once completed, please return it to Customer Services together with financial evidence so that a provisional assessment can be made.

-Applications will be considered if the student has been offered a place on a Wiltshire College Full Time course and is 16 years of age or over and living on campus or in private external accommodation in order to attend their course.
+Applications will be considered if the student has been offered a place on a Wiltshire College & University Centre full time course and is 16 years of age or over and living on campus or in private external accommodation in order to attend their course.
 Please note, students enrolled on Higher Education (university level) courses cannot apply for a Residential Bursary.

 If you have any questions about any of the above, please contact the Fees and Funding Advisor on campus on 01225 350035.